tangshuang/nautil/docs/component/two-way-binding.md

 **Pass props as two-way-binding props beginning with `$`.**

 The props which begin with `$` will be treated as two-way-binding.
-No matter whether the component will receive the prop as two-way-binding prop, nautil will parse it as two-way-binding.
+No matter whether the component will receive the prop as two-way-binding prop or not, nautil will parse it as two-way-binding.
+(So don't define your normal prop begin with `$`.)

 ```js
 import { useTwoWayBinding } from 'nautil/hooks'